-I know that as women we don’t like to talk about money.
-But let’s be honest, we all need money to live.
+I know that as women we don't like to talk about money.
+But let's be honest, we all need money to live.
 Now, when I signed up with Beautycounter I really just signed up for the discount.
-I wanted 25% off all the amazing products.
-I really had no sense of the income earning potential that Beautycounter could offer, and I still didn’t realize it until a year or so after I joined.
-That’s when I finally asked my mentor how much she was making.
+I wanted 25% off all the products.
+I really had no sense of the income earning potential that Beautycounter could offer, and I still didn't realize it until a year or so after I joined.
+That's when I finally asked my mentor how much she was making.
 And her answer blew me away.
-She was making much more money than I am making being a doctor.
-Yes, I spent 15 years in school to become a doctor and after four years of being with Beautycounter she was making almost double what I was.
-I mean what?

 Wow, this post has turned into something much longer than I ever intended it to be.
 But I hope this gives you a good overview of why I love working with Beautycounter so much, and what the opportunity has done for me personally, and what it could do for you.

-If you’ve been curious about learning more about Beautycounter or are interested in signing up please email me at email@example.com.
+If you've been curious about learning more about Beautycounter please email me at firstname.lastname@example.org.

 And if you are ready to take the plunge and start working with us you can sign up using this link.
 As you can see I cannot speak highly enough about Beautycounter and what the opportunity has done for me.
 It could do amazing things for you too.

 If you have more questions about working with Beautycounter I recommend reading my post, my honest review of being a Beautycounter consultant.